270: Hexadecimal Floating-Point Constants

 Procedures

-The procedure string->number must understand hexadecimal floats.
+The procedure string->number MUST understand hexadecimal floats.

-(write-hexadecimal-float x [port])
+(write-hexadecimal-float z [port])

 If the number is complex, then each component must be printed with the above rules.